The Petrified National Forest: More than 225 Millions Years in the Making

 Painted Desert Rim Trail (1 mile) – This unpaved path offers one of a kind views of the beautiful Painted Desert.
 Bring your camera for this one!

 As an alternative, if you are feeling adventurous, are in great shape, and want to explore the scenery in a more remote setting, you can enjoy one of the back country trails.
-Most of these are a bit lengthy, so be sure to set out early enough in the day and brings lots of water.
+Most of these are a bit lengthy, so be sure to set out early enough in the day and bring lots of water.
 Check out the Petrified National Forest website’s listing of the different off the beaten path trails to choose amongst.